netbox-community/devicetype-library/README.md

+**NOTE:** We are not currently accepting pull requests to this library.
+An announcement will be made once the functionality is ready.

 # About this Library

 This library is intended to be used for populating device types in [NetBox](https://github.com/netbox-community/netbox).
 It contains a set of device type definitions expressed in YAML and arranged by manufacturer.
 Each file represents a discrete physical device type (e.g. make and model).
 These definitions can be loaded into NetBox to obviate the need to create device types and their associated components manually.